An Overview of Sudden Death Syndrome

 CPN-1011

-In North America, the fungus Fusarium virguliforme causes SDS.
-SDS symptoms are similar to those caused by some other soybean pathogens, making it difficult to diagnose in the field.
-The presence of other pathogens, such as soybean cyst nematode (SCN), can also exacerbate disease.
+Fusarium virguliforme and several additional closely related Fusarium species cause SDS.
+SDS symptoms are similar to those caused by some other soybean pathogens, which can make it difficult to diagnose in the field.
+The presence of additional pathogens, such as soybean cyst nematode (SCN), can also exacerbate symptoms of SDS.

-This publication examines the symptoms of SDS, describes conditions favorable for the disease, explains how SDS differs from several other plant problems that may look like SDS, and recommends management practices.
+This publication examines the symptoms of SDS, describes conditions favorable for SDS development, explains how SDS differs from other plant problems that may resemble it, and recommends management practices.

 Foliar Symptoms

-The first observed SDS symptoms are often early leaf symptoms, including yellow spots between leaf veins (Figure 1), known as interveinal chlorosis.
-These lesions may expand and turn brown as the spots expand between veins, which is called interveinal necrosis.
+The first symptoms of SDS appear on the leaves as yellow spots between leaf veins (Figure 1), known as interveinal chlorosis.
+These spots can expand and progress to turn brown, which is called interveinal necrosis.
 Leaf veins remain green (Figure 2).
+Symptoms are most noticeable later in the season, typically during the reproductive growth stages.

-As the disease progresses, leaves die and prematurely fall from the plant, while petioles remain attached to the stem (Figure 3).
-Pods and seeds may be aborted.
+As the symptoms of SDS progress, leaves die and prematurely fall from the plant, while petioles remain attached to the stem (Figure 3).
+These advanced symptoms most often develop during the later reproductive growth stages.
+Pods and seed may abort, and surviving seed may be smaller.
 Foliar symptoms of SDS can resemble those of many other diseases (Table 1).

 Figure 1.
 Early SDS symptoms in the upper canopy.